The Industrialization of Software

 Every industry goes through industrialization eventually.
 What was once craft becomes production.
 What was once rare becomes abundant.
 And when that happens, the rules change.

-Consider this: AI now generates 41% of all code globally.
-A quarter of startups in Y Combinator’s current cohort have codebases that are 85% or more AI-generated.
-At Google, AI assists in completing 50% of code characters.
+Consider this: a quarter of startups in Y Combinator’s Winter 2025 batch have codebases that are 95% or more AI-generated.
+At Google, AI already writes more than a quarter of all new code.

 The transformation is global but uneven.
-In Africa, more than 40% of organizations have either started experimenting with generative AI or deployed significant AI solutions.
-The continent is home to roughly 2,400 AI-focused firms - about 40% of which are startups.
-Africa’s AI market is projected to grow from $4.5 billion to $16.5 billion in the coming years, potentially creating 230 million digital jobs in Sub-Saharan Africa by 2030.
+In Africa, McKinsey found that more than 40% of institutions have either experimented with or implemented generative AI.
+The continent is home to roughly 2,400 companies specialising in AI - about 40% of which are startups.
+Africa’s AI market is projected to grow from $4.5 billion to $16.5 billion by 2030, and the IFC estimates that 230 million jobs in Sub-Saharan Africa will require digital skills by 2030.

 The textile industry went through this.
 Publishing went through this.
 Now software is going through it - everywhere, at different speeds.